-The application deadline for Fall semester 2022 enrollment is December 14, 2021.
-Please note the GRE is required for the 2022 admissions cycle.
+The application deadline for Fall semester 2023 enrollment is December 13, 2022.
 We will begin reviewing all completed applications in late December, or as soon thereafter as they are complete.
 For more information, please see our frequently asked questions below.

 Applications are handled by UNC’s Graduate School.

 Detailed instructions for all domestic and international student applicants can be found here.
 We also require a statement of purpose.
 Your required statement of purpose should be an essay of at least one page explaining past experiences, reasons for personal interest in graduate study in Physics and/or Astronomy, and any extra information you would like us to take into account to properly evaluate your application.
 We would particularly like to hear about your research experience and other interests and endeavors, especially insofar as they illustrate your independence, determination, and other qualities that lead to success in graduate school.
 Your specific fit with UNC Chapel Hill is also of interest.

 Email questions about the application process or our graduate program may be directed to:

 What undergraduate background is expected of applicants to the graduate program?

 Our graduate program invites applications from interested persons who have undergraduate degrees and course backgrounds that emphasize physics.
 Clearly additional undergraduate course experiences in astronomy, mathematics, computational programming techniques, engineering, and electronics may also provide useful preparation.